 • 5 garlic cloves unpeeled

-• 13.5 oz coconut milk
+• 13.5 oz coconut milk canned

-• ½ cup vegetable stock if needed
+• ยฝ cup vegetable stock if needed

 • Sea salt to taste

-• black pepper
+• black pepper ground

-• optional spices or herbs see notes
+• spices or herbs optional, see notes

 Instructions

-• Preheat oven to 425°F. Line a rimmed baking sheet with parchment paper.
+• Preheat oven to 425ยฐF.
+Line a rimmed baking sheet with parchment paper.

 • Carefully cut open the pumpkins with a sharp chef's knife and a steady cutting board.
 Scoop out the seeds and discard or save for another use.

-• Rub the pumpkin halves with a little of the avocado oil.
+• Rub the fleshy part of the pumpkin halves with a little of the avocado oil.
 This keeps them from drying out during roasting.
 Toss a little more avocado oil with the onion and garlic.
 Arrange everything on the baking sheet.
-Sprinkle with the Colima Sea Saltâ„¢.
+Sprinkle with the sea salt.
 (The pumpkins do better being set cut-side down on the baking sheet.)
-Place in oven to roast for 30-35 minutes, or until pumpkin is tender.
-The tip of a sharp paring knife should pierce through the pumpkin easily.
-Remove from oven and let cool slightly before handling.

 • Scoop the cooked pumpkin flesh from the skins.
 Place into the jar of a blender.
-It should measure about 4 1/2 to 5 cups of pumpkin.
-Add the onion to the blender.
-Peel the garlic and add it to the blender too.
-Add a pinch of Colima Sea Saltâ„¢ and pour the can of coconut milk into the blender.
+It should measure about 4 1/2 to 5 cups of pumpkin along with the onion, peeled garlic and can of coconut milk.
 Puree until smooth.
-If the soup is too thick, add a little water or broth until desired texture is reached.
-If desired, season according to the directions in the recipe notes.
+If the soup is too thick, add a little vegetable stock until desired texture is reached.

 • If the soup isn't hot enough, pour into a saucepan and heat gently before serving.